 Shall we start with the bad news?
 Well, the answer to these questions is not exact.

 The influence of email marketing on the buying process and on sales results depends on factors such as the industry you are in, your product, and obviously, the quality of your database and your campaigns.
+Thus, create a new product email to successfully promote your new launch and turn email leads into customers.

 It is very important to be clear on this point.
 But there is still the good news: thanks to email marketing statistics, we have plenty of clues about what to expect.